Voltra/jsonclient/README.md

 There are only two dependencies :

-* [fetchJSON](https://www.npmjs.com/package/fetch_json) : Used in developpement as the GET request provider (I'm the on that needs it)
+* [fetchJSON](https://www.npmjs.com/package/fetch_json) : Used in developpement as the GET request provider (I'm the one that needs it, you don't have to put it in your dependencies)

 * The Fetch API or `fetch` : As part of the Fetch API, `fetch` allows to emit HTTP requests.
 This library is heavily based around this function and therefore requires it, modern browsers implement it but there are also a lot of polyfills out there, here are two of them :